IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 In planning your Prebid implementation, consider the following:

-(**GWH_LP first two bullet points are a) original copy, which we need to simplify, b) my proposed rewrite.
-Any suggestions welcome.**)

-- (**ORIGINAL**): If you provide an expired identity, and the module has a valid identity which was refreshed from the identity you provide, the module uses the refreshed identity.
-The module stores the original token that it used for refreshing the token and uses the refreshed tokens as long as the original token matches the token that you provided.

-- (**PROPOSED REVISION FROM GWH**): The module stores the original token provided to it, refreshes it as needed, and uses the refreshed token.
+- The module stores the original token provided to it, refreshes it as needed, and uses the refreshed token.
 If you provide an expired identity, and the module has a valid update from refreshing the same identity, the module uses the refreshed identity in place of the expired one you provided.

-   **ALSO SW suggests removing this bullet point altogether and said check with you (LP) (GWH)**.

 - If you provide a new token that doesn't match the original token used to generate any refreshed tokens, the module discards all stored tokens and uses the new token instead, and keeps it refreshed.

 - During integration testing, set `params.uid2ApiBase` to `"https://operator-integ.uidapi.com"`.
 You must set this value to the same environment (production or integration) that you use for generating tokens.

-- For an example of what a UID2 token might look like in the bid stream, when it's sent from an SSP to a DSP, see [What does a UID2 token look like in the bid stream?](../getting-started/gs-faqs.md#what-does-a-uid2-token-look-like-in-the-bid-stream) (**GWH_SW_LP_ Should this come out, per Andrei's comment?**)

 ## Storing the UID2 Token in the Browser
 <!-- GWH same section in integration-prebid.md, integration-prebid-client-side.md, and integration-prebid-client-side.md.
 Ensure consistency -->